MAF CAL is dedicated to making MAF calibration/MAF scaling a straightforward process

 MAF CAL uses an 11×1 2D map to adjust the MAF signal.

 MAF signal correction is based on MAF signal input.
-For example at 2.5 volts input, the output signal should be increased by 5%, 3.2 volts input, the output should be increased by 7%.
+For example at 2.5 volts input, the output signal can be increased by 5%.

 MAF CAL does not adjust the MAF signal according to RPM, engine load etc.